Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-and an Analyzer project, *Orpius.Platform.ClientSdk.ProtobufNet.Generators* that makes it easy to automatically generate nearly everything you need to provide your own custom APIs (tools) for your AI Agents to use.
+and an Analyzer project, *Orpius.Platform.ClientSdk.ProtobufNet.Generators* that makes it easy to automatically generate nearly everything you need to provide your own custom APIs (tools) for your AI agents to use.

 The aforementioned libraries are both available as the following NuGet packages: